-It is also possible to use Grab on the Philippines, but it usually only works in bigger cities such as Cebu, Manila and Puerto Princesa.
-In the smaller cities, it does not work.
+It is also possible to use Grab on the Philippines, but only in larger cities such as Cebu, Manila and Puerto Princesa.
+It doesn’t work at all in smaller towns.

-If you still don’t know, Grab is the Asian Uber and it is usually the best transportation option in most cities.
+By the way, if you are still not familiar with Grab, it is basically an Asian version of Uber and it is usually the best transportation option in big cities.
 Especially because it offers a set and fair price with the safety of a GPS and a great customer service.

-To travel on the Filipino islands you can use vans, grab, buses or private cars.
-Locals are very open to helping and almost all of them speak in English, so don’t be afraid to ask for directions if you get lost.
+To travel within the Filipino islands you can use vans, grab, buses or private cars.
+Locals are very open to helping and almost all of them speak English, so don’t be afraid to ask for directions if you get lost.